 Accreditation with EQANIE aims to review the logics and efficacy of a qualification process within a degree programme in the field of informatics.
 Central to the overall assessment is the effective attainment of the educational objectives set by the institution applying for the Euro-Inf Quality Label.

-The basis for accreditation with EQANIE are the Euro-Inf Framework Standards and Accreditation Criteria in conjunction with the European guidelines (European Standards and Guidelines of ENQA).
+The basis for accreditation with EQANIE are the Euro-Inf Framework Standards and Accreditation Criteria in conjunction with the European guidelines (European Standards and Guidelines).
 The key element of the Euro-Inf Framework are its learning outcomes statements at Bachelor's and Master's level (p.
 3-5).

 The Euro-Inf learning outcomes statements were developed, tested and refined in several rounds in the context of the Euro-Inf Project 2006-2008.
 They reflect the expectations of the European labour market and required entrance qualifications for entering higher levels of studies in the field of informatics.